pielet/John-Lemons-Haunted-Jaunt/readme.md

 ## How to play

-John Lemon is put at one end of a haunting room, and he has to find his way out after collecting all three stars on the map.
+John Lemon is put at one end of a haunting room.
+He needs your help to find his way out after collecting all three stars on the map.
 Remember not to be spotted by the ~~cute~~ walking ghosts and demon statues, or else you will lose the game.

 (Game exits automatically after finishing)